Thursday, October 31, 2013

-Yesterday’s blog generated quite a few responses.
+Months ago I wrote a blog that generated quite a few responses.
 One question was on Facebook – but has since disappeared.
 I thought it was a very good question, though I cannot quote exact.
-Something to the idea that if Lot was a righteous man (links will take the reader to the verses) why didn’t he remove himself from the evils around him?
+Something to the idea that if Lot was a righteous man (links will take the reader to the verses that give the necessary background) why didn’t he remove himself from the evils around him?

 The answer is as true today as it was back then.
 He became comfortable with the world around him.

 Lot had followed Abram from Ur, traveling through several chapters of Genesis until they settled, and disruption occurred among their herdsmen.
 So, they decided to separate, and Abram gave Lot first choice.
 Lot chose the plains, as lovely as Eden.
 Wasn’t too long before the lights of the city beckoned, and Lot pitched his tent toward Sodom.